-- Identification of all known municipal storm sewer system outfalls discharging to waters of the State or other municipal separate storm sewer system including minor and major outfalls (36 inches in diameter).17 - Location and permit number of any known discharge to the municipal separate storm sewer system that has been issued WPDES permit coverage by the WDNR. - Location of structural stormwater facilities including detention basins, infiltration basins, and other manufactured treatment devices. - Identification of publicly owned park, recreational areas, and other open lands. - Location of municipal garages, storage areas and other public works facilities. - Identification of streets.
+- Identification of all known municipal storm sewer system outfalls discharging to waters of the State or other municipal separate storm sewer system including minor and major outfalls (36 inches in diameter);17 - Location and permit number of any known discharge to the municipal separate storm sewer system that has been issued WPDES permit coverage by the WDNR; - Location of structural stormwater facilities including detention basins, infiltration basins, and other manufactured treatment devices; - Identification of publicly owned park, recreational areas, and other open lands; - Location of municipal garages, storage areas and other public works facilities; and - Identification of streets.

-It is important to note that Map III-3 was developed more to show consistency of the stormwater information throughout the watershed as reported in 2011 and not to show every element of the stormwater infrastructure in each community.
-If interested in specifics, the reader is encouraged to look at individual reports for each community as documented in Table III-1 above.
+It is important to note that Map 18 was developed to show consistency of the stormwater information throughout the watershed as reported in 2011.
+This is not intended to show every element of the stormwater infrastructure in each community.
+Information on specific characteristics of municipal stormwater management systems can be located in individual reports for each community as documented in Table 7 above.